Ranked # 7 in the country by U.S. News & World Report Best Graduate Schools.

 Application Process

-Applications for Fall 2024 entry must be complete and verified by CASPA by September 1st, 2023.
+Applications for Fall entry must be complete and verified by CASPA by August 1st of the prior year.

 A complete application includes three letters of recommendation, all supporting materials (including all post-secondary transcripts), and a $50 supplemental fee.
 Once the application is marked complete by CASPA, it must be verified by CASPA prior to the application being sent to the PA Program for review.